wwiras/cnsim/README.md

 #### Step 6: Data Analysis and Virtualization
 Open new Google Colab and point it to the google drive where all the *.csv files have been saved (from Step 6).
 Execute data cleaning, analysis and virtualization here.
-All steps for data analysis and virtualization for all tests (distribution, bandwidth, geographical and memory) are shown [here](https://github.com/wwiras/cnsim).
+All data and steps for data analysis / virtualization for all tests (distribution, bandwidth, geographical and memory) are shown [here](https://github.com/wwiras/cnsim).

-> **_NOTE:_**  All data generated from this simulator can be found [here](https://github.com/wwiras/cnsim).
+> **_NOTE:_**  Demo on this simulator can be found [here](https://drive.google.com/file/d/1jEkvELt-3xkGZ5EpXYik6g0AZV26JmQN/view?usp=drive_link).